-This basic parameter lays down the manner in which the railway undertaking must inform the infrastructure manager that the train is ready to access the network when train departure tasks as defined in OPE TSI chapter 4.2.3.3 have been carried out or when the train number has changed.

-The provisions of this basic parameter shall apply to all trains of the railway undertaking.

-This basic parameter shall entail the following processes:
+This basic parameter describes the messages which must be exchanged during the train preparation phase until the start of the train.

+Train preparation includes compatibility check between the train and the route.
+This check is done by the RU on basis of information provided by concerned IMs on infrastructure description and infrastructure restrictions.

-"Train ready" message for all trains
+"Train ready" message

-The railway undertaking shall send a "train ready" message to the infrastructure manager every time a train is ready to access the network for the first time, unless under national rules the infrastructure manager accepts the timetable as a "train ready" message.
+The railway undertaking shall send a "train ready" message to the infrastructure manager every time a train is ready start after train preparation, unless under national rules the infrastructure manager accepts the timetable as a "train ready" message.
 In the latter case, the railway undertaking shall inform the infrastructure manager and, if applicable, the station manager if the train is not ready as soon as possible.

-Messages shall consist at least of:

-Train and/or path Number,

-Train ready indication, which indicates that the train has been prepared and is ready to run.

-Other items, such as:

-Path departure Point with the time for which the path was requested,

-Path Destination Point with the time at which the proposed train is due to arrive at its destination.

-may be transmitted in the same message.

-The above process and the information used for it shall at least comply with the "train ready" message of the technical document(s):

-B.30 (see Annex III).

-In addition, other existing standards may be used for the same purpose if the parties involved have concluded a specific agreement allowing these standards to be used.
+The definition of the mandatory structure of Train Ready message and the elements to be followed are described in the document ERA-TD-105.

 Train running information and forecast

 This basic parameter lays down the train running information and train running forecast.
 It must prescribe how the dialogue between infrastructure manager and railway undertaking, as well as between railway undertaking and station manager, are to be maintained in order to exchange train running information and train running forecasts.

-This basic parameter lays down how the infrastructure manager must, at the appropriate time, send train running information to the railway undertaking and the next neighbouring infrastructure manager involved in the operation of the train.
+This basic parameter lays down how the infrastructure manager must, at the appropriate time, send train running information to the railway undertaking and the subsequent neighbouring infrastructure manager involved in the operation of the train.

 The train running information serves to provide details of the current status of the train at contractually agreed reporting points.